Tooth Extraction at Mountain View, CA

-One of the main concerns of patients after their tooth has been extracted is how often and in what way should they clean their teeth.
-Doctors will recommend that you should avoid brushing the general area of extraction for 24 hours after which you can resume gentle brushing of your teeth and tongue.
-You will also be asked to avoid using commercial mouth wash or rinses as they can interfere with the healing process.
+Doctors will recommend that you should avoid brushing the general area of extraction for 24 hours, after which you can resume gentle brushing of your teeth and tongue.
+You will also be asked to avoid using commercial mouthwash or rinses as they can interfere with the healing process.

 To avoid breaking the blood clots in your healing jaw bone, it is recommended that you chew using the other side of your jaw for a while.
-You will also have to refrain from hot foods, drinking hot beverages or alcohol and using tobacco products for at least the first 24 hours following your tooth extraction.
-A liquid diet is also recommended for this time.
+A liquid diet is also recommended for this time period.

 Pain, Swelling and Dry Socket:

 A slight discomfort is natural after a tooth has been extracted.
-If the pain is a little too much for you, you can use non-prescription over-the-counter pain relief medications such as acetaminophen or ibuprofen.
+If the pain is a little too much for you, you can use non-prescription over-the-counter pain relief medications.
 In case the pain persists, it is recommended to contact a dentist.

 Swelling is also a normal response of your body after a tooth has been pulled.
 To counter this, use an ice pack on your cheek for 10 minutes.
 Let your face free for 20 minutes and then repeat this cycle for 24 hours.
 Same as the pain, if the swelling persists, it is better to see your dentist.